-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - meetings of the committee of management were held in accordance with the rules of the organization including the rules of the branch concerned; and - ii. the financial affairs of the reporting unit have been managed in accordance with the rules of the organization including the rules of the branch concerned; and - iii. the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - iv. where the organization consists of 2 or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each the other reporting units of the organization; and - v. where information has been sought in any request by a member of the reporting unit or the Commissioner duly made under section 272 of the RO Act, that information has been provided to the member or the Commissioner; and - vi. where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate: - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - i. meetings of the committee of management were held in accordance with the rules of the organization including the rules of the branch concerned; and - ii. the financial affairs of the reporting unit have been managed in accordance with the rules of the organization including the rules of the branch concerned; and - iii. the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - iv. where the organization consists of 2 or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each the other reporting units of the organization; and - v. where information has been sought in any request by a member of the reporting unit or the Commissioner duly made under section 272 of the RO Act, that information has been provided to the member or the Commissioner; and - vi. where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.

-This declaration is made in accordance with a resolution of the committee of management. mage in accordance 11 m 1 400 m/10/ o. ,,,a,,ago.,,o.,.

-Signature of designated officer: K.B.L.L.

-Name and title of designated officer: Kevin Whelan, Branch Trustee

-Signature of designated officer:

-Name and title of designated officer: Dissio Markos, Branch Trustee
+This declaration is made in accordance with a resolution of the committee of management.
+This declaration is made in accordance with a resolution of the committee of management.
+Signature of designated officer: Name and title of designated officer: Kevin Whelan, Branch Trustee Signature of designated officer: Name and title of designated officer: Dissio Markos, Branch Trustee Dated:26-3-24. ' 26

-Dated: 27:4:2023
+Liability Limited by a scheme approved under Professional Standards Legislation